Apple takes on Google with own maps, better Siri

 The move - years in the making - to replace Google Maps is a dramatic example of how the rivalry between the companies has been evolving.

-Google has invested huge sums in mapping technology over the years, and about half its map traffic now comes from iPhones and iPads.
+Google has invested huge sums in mapping technology over the years, and about half its mobile map traffic now comes from iPhones and iPads.
 Among other things, the traffic from those devices reveals valuable location data that helps improve the mapping service and provides features like real-time traffic reports.

 (Reporting by Poornima Gupta and Alexei Oreskovic; Editing by Phil Berlowitz)